 In emergencies, human rights law applies in all contexts; people do not lose their human rights because of conflict, famine or natural disasters.
 However, depending on the nature of the emergency, different regimes of international law also apply.
 Vis-à-vis the right to education these are: international human rights law, international humanitarian law (or the law of armed conflict), international refugee law and international criminal law.

-(See accordions below for more information, also see Protecting Education in Insecurity and Armed conflict: An International Law Handbook for a comprehensive overview of applicable law during conflict and insecurity.)
+(See accordions below for more information, also see Protecting Education in Insecurity and Armed conflict: An International Law Handbook, 2nd edition for a comprehensive overview of applicable law during conflict and insecurity.)

 Education is a right in itself.
 It enables the full development and flourishing of all humans – aims that are especially pertinent in emergency situations.
 Moreover, education can also play an instrumental role in disaster relief, post-conflict and peacebuilding efforts.